Fork me on GitHub

 Introduction

-GW Maven Plugin is the primary adapter for the Ghostwriter application.
-It integrates MachAI Ghostwriter’s Guided File Processing approach into Maven builds so that project assets (source code, documentation, project site content, and other scanned files) can be evaluated against embedded @guidance: blocks and updated consistently over time.
+GW Maven Plugin is the primary Maven adapter for the Ghostwriter application.
+It brings MachAI Ghostwriter’s Guided File Processing model into Maven so guided updates and prompt-driven actions can run directly within normal build, documentation, and maintenance workflows.

 Overview